seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-09-using-router-with-reactphp-http.md

 {% endhighlight %}

 Now, we have separated our middleware from the routing.
-The middleware doen't know the exact route which invokes them.
+Middleware don't know the exact route which invokes them.
 Middleware contain only the *business logic*.

-## Using Wildcards
+## Route With Parameters (Using Wildcards)

 Until now we had very simple routes.
 The real application always has more complex routes that may contain wildcards.
 Let's say that we want to view a certain task by a specified id: `/tasks/123`.
-As an ID of the task we use its index in the `$tasks` array.
-If there is a task with a specified index in the `$tasks` array we return it, otherwise we return a `404` response.
+As an ID of the task, we use its index in the `$tasks` array.
+If there is a task with a specified index in the `$tasks` array we return it, otherwise, we return a `404` response.
 How can we implement this?

-First of all we need a new middleware for viewing the task by id and a new router for it:
+First of all, we need a new middleware for viewing the task by id and a new router for it:

 {% highlight php %}
 <?php